go-air/dupi/docs/design.md

 variation of the longest common subsequence problem in order to output the full duplicated text and associated documents.

+### Input validation/filtering

+It would be nice to validate utf8 correctness of input and filter out binary files automatically.

 ### Workflows